 This vocabulary list will help you become familiar with your home in Haitian Creole.

 Marleen is a Haitian Creole translator and Language Advocate.
 After completing her Graduate Studies at the Institut d’Etudes Politiques de Paris (SciencesPo), she decided to launch Creole Solutions to focus on her mission to promote Haitian language and culture.
-She has worked for the Consulate General of Haiti in Chicago and the United Nations Environment Program in Haiti.
+She worked for the Consulate General of Haiti in Chicago and the United Nations Environment Program in Haiti.